-The Indie Birth Association is a Private Health Membership Group.
+The Indie Birth Association is a Private Contract Association.
 This means that to receive holistic care throughout your pregnancy, to participate in a personal consultation via Skype or phone and/or a local birth attendant at your birth, you must join our membership group.

 Becoming a member of Indie Birth Association gives you access to all the knowledge, education, resources, supplies and support that you could possibly need in planning a homebirth in Northern Arizona...or anywhere in the world.
 We provide education, consultations, classes.
 We provide traveling birth attendant services for women that want us to attend their birth, anywhere in the world (schedule allowing of course).
 The group has structured membership levels (contact us for more information) so that you can have access to whatever you need.

 As a 1st/14th Amendment private health membership group, we keep all of your information private and we have freedom to serve you as you see fit.
 The laws that restrict midwifery care in Arizona do not apply to our members as this is a private (not public) group.
 Please contact us with any questions and/or to obtain more information about Indie Birth Association.

 We are not licensed by any State midwifery organization.
 We provide midwifery services only to private members.
 Contact us to inquire about membership!

 My journey into birth actually began with the birth of my first child, albeit in a hospital.
 I did not even know that homebirth was an option, but I was frustrated with the hospital experience I ended up having.
 With my second child, I was introduced to the idea of birthing at home by my doula, who could see no other option for me- given how "stuck" I was on wanting things to be unhindered, uncomplicated and the safest, most loving experience for my baby.